D-Niermann/Cpp-Evolution/README.md

 ```

 The Program can also be paused by pressing P and Simulation speed can be changes using the arrow keys.
+You can also press O to show more information.